0thm4n3/Honeypot/README.md

 ![alt tag](https://github.com/MrMugiwara/pentbox-1.8/blob/master/other/honeypot.png)
 </p>Now, if you do the same steps but this time select Option 2 (Manual Configuration), you should see more extra options </p>
 ![alt tag](https://github.com/MrMugiwara/pentbox-1.8/blob/master/other/honeyset.png)
-<p>Do the same steps but select port 22 this time (SSH Port).
-Then do a port forwarding in your home router to forward port external port 22 to this machines’ port 22.
-Alternatively, set it up in a VPS in your cloud server.
-You’d be amazed how many bots out there scanning port SSH continuously.
+<p>Do the same steps but select port 22 this time (SSH Port).<br> Then do a port forwarding in your home router to forward port external port 22 to this machines’ port 22.
+Alternatively, set it up in a VPS in your cloud server.<br> You’d be amazed how many bots out there scanning port SSH continuously.<br>
 You know what you do then?
 You try to hack them back for MrMugiwara!</p>

 Source: Pentbox